 The Legal Studies Internship integrates classroom work and practical experience with cooperating businesses or agencies.
 The Internship allows seniors the opportunity to apply classroom learning in a legal or law enforcement setting.
 It is a structured field experience in which an intern, under the guidance of a supervisor, acquires and applies knowledge and skills while working in a responsible role.
 The internship will be tailored to the individual student's career interests and the needs of the supervising organization.
 Internship assignments and activities may include, but not be limited to, information gathering, research, drafting of documents, office management, and other tasks and responsibilities deemed necessary.
-Prerequisites: senior level status in Legal Studies and all required courses must be completed before participating in the Internship.
+This course can be taken multiple times up to a maximum of 15 credit hours.
+Prerequisites: Senior level status in Legal Studies and all required courses must be completed before participating in the Internship.
 Students need permission of the program director or dean.